 We are committed to making MOCA as accessible as possible.
 Floor 1 is always free.
-Floor 1 features the Invitation Project, Forno Cultura café and Art Metropole bookstore.
+Floor 1 features Forno Cultura café and rotating artworks.
 Children under 18 are free to enter.

-Join us during special pay-what-you-can pricing for the brief pause between our major exhibition programs.
+Join us for special pay-what-you-can pricing during the brief pause between our major exhibitions.

 MOCA is located at 158 Sterling Road, in the heart of the Lower Junction Triangle.
 We are conveniently located near both Lansdowne and Dundas West Stations on the Bloor subway line.
 From either station, we are a 10-minute walk away.

-The closest streetcar stop is at Dundas St. West and Sterling Rd., which can be reached by the 505 Dundas and 506 Carlton streetcars.
-MOCA is also located nearby the UP Express Bloor Station.
+The closest streetcar stop is at the corner of Dundas St. West and Sterling Rd., which can be reached by the 505 Dundas and 506 Carlton streetcars.
+MOCA is also located near the UP Express Bloor Station.

-There is limited parking in the neighbourhood.
+Parking in the neighbourhood is limited.
 Transit, biking and walking to MOCA are encouraged.